pypeit/PypeIt/doc/slit_tracing.rst

 the value of `edge_thresh` in
 :ref:`edgetracepar`.
 Indeed, this
-is required for longslit observations with the red camera of :doc:`lris`.
+is required for longslit observations with the red camera of :doc:`spectrographs/lris`.

 Otherwise, the code may be instructed to remove slits at user-input locations.
 The syntax is a list of lists,